simbolo-ai/hello-myanmar/README.md

 # Hello-Myanmar: Myanmar-Languages'-Classification-Public-Dataset
-Myanmar Languages' Classification Public Dataset: 3 languages including Burmese, Shan, and Mon By Simbolo, Simbolo: Servicio, Simbolo: Idioma
+Myanmar Languages' Classification Public Dataset: 3 languages including Burmese, Shan, and Mon.
+Myanmar Languages are absolutely under resourced, and insufficient in fields such as artificial intelligence and machine learning, having an ample amount of high-quality data is often essential for training accurate models.
+Even Burmese which is an official language of Myanmar is also leading to a lack of sufficient, relevant, or high-quality data for a particular purpose or domain.
+Collecting data from these languages helps preserve linguistic diversity and cultural heritage.
+By Simbolo, Simbolo: Servicio, Simbolo: Idioma

 # <b> Overview </b>
-Hello-Myanmar dataset contains data from 3 languages in Myanmar, including Burmese, Shan, and Mon, etc. Each sample is a sentence data with a label of ISO 639-1 code of respective language, e.g. my, shn, mnw, etc.
+Lately, Hello-Myanmar dataset contains data from 3 languages in Myanmar, including Burmese, Shan, and Mon lately.
+Each sample is a sentence data with a label of ISO 639-1 code of respective language, e.g. my, shn, mnw.
+We are planning to keep collecting more languages such as Kachin, Karen, Arakanese, etc.

 # <b> Data </b>
 Each training sample and testing sample is a sentence data like this: